jerryhgladinet/docs/deploy/source/index.rst

 CentreStack Cluster - Server Farm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Multiple CentreStack single-machine nodes connect together by pointing to the same database and then shares the same configuration information from the database so that CentreStack can indirectly share the persistent storage location in a symmetrical way.
+  Multiple CentreStack single-machine nodes connect together by pointing to the same database and then share the same configuration information from the database so that CentreStack can indirectly share the persistent storage location in a symmetrical way.

   Indirectly, the database contains storage related information so all the nodes in the server farm share storage related configuration.